NGASHBAUGH/05_Matplotlib-Homework/README.md

 # Matplotlib Challenge -

 In this repository data is taken from a drug trail pertaining to skin cancer, the data is based on a large group of mice that were given different types of drugs.
-The data is first cleaned then grouped the data to see get a good unstanding of the data.
+The data is first cleaned then grouped the data to see get a good understanding of the data.

 ![Table](https://github.com/NGASHBAUGH/Python-Matplotlib/blob/master/Images/My-Images/Table.PNG?raw=true)